 The Greek Politics Specialist Group welcomes scholarly working papers, as well as preliminary or interim reports of ongoing research.
-There is no word limit, although we would encourage prospective contributors to aim for a length of 1,000 – 4,000 words (reports) and 3,000 – 6,000 words (papers).
+There is no word limit, although we would encourage prospective contributors to aim for a length of 3,000 – 4,000 words (research reports) and 4,000 – 8,000 words (full papers).
 Featuring your paper on our website has many benefits as it can attract experts and interested parties who may then wish to promote your work or provide you with valuable feedback.

 Since 2004, the GPSG has funded and supported tens of scholars and junior researchers in order to participate and present their work to international conferences, such as the annual conference of the Political Studies Association (PSA) and the world congress of the International Political Science Association (IPSA).

 More than 110 of these conference papers are now available online and can be accessed in our PSA Conference Panels section.

 - WP27 – June 2016 – Rosa Vasilaki – Policing the Greek Crisis: Public Order and Civil Unrest in Times of Turmoil